How Pharma Benefits with

 Abbott addressed this issue to digital creating its SJM Invisible Trial System.
 The device, on its own, is a spinal cord stimulation tool for chronic back pain management.
 Thanks to app-based programming, its functionality is transparently represented on Apple mobile devices for patients and doctors and goes without complex tuning, training and manual controls.
 As a result, this simplicity in introducing the device improves its adoption and ensures patients stay in therapy for successful pain management.

-Another device by Roche, CoaguChek XS System for monitoring oral anticoagulation therapy, is equipped with an iOS app that transfers blood test results to assigned sources.
+Another device by Roche, CoaguChek XS System for monitoring oral anticoagulation therapy, is equipped with an iOS mobile app that transfers blood test results to assigned sources.
 Sending data to patient self-check or HCP’s portals, it enables continuous progress tracking.
 Therefore, the app substantially augments the capabilities of the medical device and encourages its regular use.

 Medical representatives may be the major channel to market pharmaceutical products.
 However, it’s doctors who influence the rate of prescriptions and caregivers who monitor product adoption and adherence.
-Therefore, many pharma companies create efficient mHealth tools to contribute to the efforts of this category of users.
+Therefore, many pharma companies create efficient mHealth apps to contribute to the efforts of this category of users.
 Apparently, these tools are here to stay.

 First of all, digital can and already tackles some of the most lasting problems in healthcare environment – lack of awareness among patients and scarcity of accessible credible content about diseases and treatments, communication barriers between doctors and patients caused by over bureaucratized procedures, insufficient health and social care services, especially in rural areas, to name a few.